Last updated April 15, 2021

 Tethering method no. 1 – Real high tech: put Fido on leash and tie the leash to something sturdy.
 This is a quick solution that shouldn’t be used for long periods of time, as Fido can get tangled up or start chewing up the leash.

 Tethering method no .
 2 – Put Fido on leash and tie the leash to your belt loop.
 You are now free to go about your day knowing exactly what Fido is doing at all times.
-Great for young puppies.
+A lot of people do this with their young puppies.

 Close doors – Want Fido to stop drinking out of the toilet?
 Keep the bathroom door shut.
 Hey, no one said this stuff had to be complicated.

 Outdoor kennels – Living in the backyard should not be a full time deal for your dog, and let me tell you, leaving a dog to his own devices out in the yard is the best way to guarantee he’ll get into trouble.
 But there may be times when Fido will have to hang out in the backyard by himself.
 So if you have anything out there that you don’t want him getting into, you might want to invest in a small kennel.
 They’re not cheap, but definitely worth their weight in saved sanity.

 Management is not training.
 Instead, it can be used in combination with training to make the process easier, or, when you don’t have time to train, as temporary fix.